The most beautiful blood orange cocktail you ever did see. Use up your blood oranges with this fresh and simple Blood Orange Smash.

 - Store in an airtight container in the refrigerator for up to 2 weeks.

-For the Blood Orange Smash
+Blood Orange Smash

 - Add the blood orange juice, bourbon, and simple syrup to a highball glass.